aiddata/MCC_Lesotho/documents/Lesotho_RandomForest_Water.md

-## Extracting a time-series water masks using the optimal SWI values - Lesotho
+## Extracting a time-series water masks using Random Forest - Lesotho

 This tutorial assumes people have basic knowledge about Google Earth Engine code editor.